DAF201/intern_2022/WG/WG_HOWTO/TO_WHOEVER_KEEP_CHANGING_MY_FILES_WHEN_I_WAS_OUT/readme.md

 # SAVE COPY BEFORE STARTING!

-my whole week of works were fucking ruined by you!
+my whole week of works were ruined!

+next time I will report it to manager and you will need to fix theose youself 😠

 if you don't know how to use git, just download the bat and click it before you start!